allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 In particular, since ES is — in most cases — more about search performance than anything else, it is a common optimization to move cost from search time to indexing time when possible, and many such optimizations result in an even more denormalized data model.

-For an example, let’s consider an index of offers such as you may find in an online store.
+For example, let’s consider an index of offers such as you may find in an online store.
 Each offer may be available with a free return option, but there’s a catch: while the client only sees a single checkbox in the UI, internally there are several types of free returns, e.g. free return by package locker and free return by post.
 The natural way to handle this would be to index each of these two flags and then to search for offers having either of those flags.
 It would also be a step towards our goal of ruining Elasticsearch search performance, especially if the number of values was 200 rather than 2.